sheeter/boulder_bike_bus/README.md

 What: We bike to school together in a big group on a safe route; most of us on bikes, but anyone on wheels is welcome (e.g. scooters, rollerskates, motorized mobility devices)!

-#### 💬 Join our WhatsApp Community to coordinate ride details and hear announcements
+#### 💬 Join our WhatsApp Group Text to coordinate ride details and hear announcements
 * [North Boulder Route](https://chat.whatsapp.com/JwwTZQnzupG5rmS3lVhVQ5)
 * [South Boulder Route](https://chat.whatsapp.com/HCWOhsPoq3oBJiPli9CAo6)
 #### ❔ Message Daniel at 559-232-2532 via text or WhatsApp with any questions